-Things to do in Antigua Guatemala: From staying in a hobbit hole to toasting marshmallows over hot lava, here are the top 10 things to do when visiting this colonial city!
-I’m positive you will fall in love with Antigua and all its quirks.
+From staying in a hobbit hole to toasting marshmallows over hot lava, here are the top 10 things to do in Antigua!
+I’m positive you will fall in love with this colonial town and all its quirks.

 I was fortunate enough to spend two-and-a-half weeks backpacking across Guatemala.
-Between its nature and history, I was quickly smitten by the charm of its small towns.
-One such space is Antigua, a colonial town dotted by colorful buildings and ancient ruins.
+Between its nature and history, I was smitten by Antigua, a colonial town that exudes excitement.
+There are many things to do in Antigua.
+Whether it be wandering its historic city center or hiking the nearby volcanoes, it’s very easy to be charmed by the town’s colorful buildings and ancient ruins.

 1. Explore Church Ruins